braintree/runbook/README.md

 end
 ```

-The first delegation `carrots_book.run` evaluates the book in the context of the current runbook.
+The first delegation `add carrots_book` adds the book to the execution tree of the current runbook.
 Sections and steps become sub-sections and sub-steps of the current step.
 The second delegation spins up an entirely new process to run the `print_peas` runbook in isolation.
 Either delegation could be preferred, depending on your needs.

 ### Load vs. Eval